LaFosseAcademy/rlam/session_notes.md

 ```
 8. **Talk** trainees through the data - focusing on the size of the set, the fact that some information appears to be more useful than other information etc.
 9. **Explain** that, SQL is really useful to 'trim the fat' off big data sets in particular, so, what we're going to do is use it to get our data set trimmed down to something that we can work with more easily
-10. **Remind** trainees that we're going to build 3 bits of data analysis and visuals:
+10. **Remind** trainees that we're going to build 2 bits of data analysis and visuals:
-   - Analysing the most frequent currency against which base currency is measured
-   - Analysing the rate of exchange between GBP and USD across a month
+   - Analysing GBP to USD Exchange Rates over 2024
-   - Analysis of the performance of the USD against four other currencies between 2022-24
+   - Plotting the monthly average GBP to USD Exchange Rate over the same period

-## VISUAL 1 - Analysing the most frequent currency against which base currency is measured
+## VISUAL 1 - Analysing GBP to USD Exchange Rates over 2024
 ### VISUAL 1 - The Data
 1.. **Explain** that we're going to construct our code in a new **Python** cell.